f5devcentral/access-labs/class3/module2/lab02.rst

    |image13|

-   Lab 2.4 -Policy Review
+Section 2.4 - Policy Review
 ----------------------------------------------------

 In this section, you will review the initial APM policy created by the PUA Build Script

-Task - Review the APM Policy Created by the PUA Build Script
+Task 1 - Review the APM Policy Created by the PUA Build Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Open a web browser and log into the BIG-IP via its management address: https://10.1.1.4